 Our Best Business Books for 2021 include something for everyone.
-Whether you are looking to take your sales and marketing to the next level, start a business or land the perfect promotion, we break down the top business books to read in the year ahead.
+Whether you are an entrepreneur looking to start a business, a professional looking to take your sales and marketing to the next level, or want to land a big promotion or dream job, we break down the top business books to read in our Ultimate Guide for 2021.

 In addition to being the best business book we have ever read, this may be one of the most life-changing books we have read.
 If you want to open your mind to think in new ways, this book is perfect for launching a successful journey to wealth and prosperity.
 If you have ever worried that you may be losing sight of the big picture or frittering your life away with unimportant and inefficient busy work, you won't be able to put this book down.

 If we were going to give one book to someone who was just entering the business world, this would be it.
 The time-tested knowledge and wisdom that are passed down from generation to generation can be found in Dale Carnegie's famous work.
-It may take you back a little and you may want to grab an old fashioned cocktail or a rocking chair, but the advice in this book is timeless and just as relevant today.
+It might take you back a little and you may want to grab an old-fashioned cocktail or a rocking chair, but the advice in this book is timeless and just as relevant today.

 Whether you are just starting off or have an established business and employees, Good to Great will give you the tools to take your business to the next level.
 We consider this a foundational work for managers and executives of all levels and the book's advice on hiring is better than we have heard from some of the most accomplished HR professionals.